utk1college/AssetTrace/README.md

 # AssetTrace

-**A shared, tamper-evident condition record for anything that changes hands: capture it together, lock it, and compare it when it comes back.**
+**"It was already like that."
+Not anymore.
+AssetTrace locks in the condition of anything you hand over, then shows you exactly what changed when it comes back.**

 Built by **Team Pandoras Box** for **First Commit** (WeMakeDevs × AWS, Bharat Builds Tour, Event 01) · Ship It track